 Custard Filling

-- Whisk milk, 2 egg yolks, sugar, cornstarch, and salt together in medium saucepan.
+- Whisk the milk, 2 egg yolks, sugar, cornstarch, and salt together in medium saucepan.
 Cook and stir over medium heat, stirring constantly until mixture thickens and boils.
-Boil and stir for 1 minute.
-Remove from heat and stir in vanilla.
-Set aside to cool while making cake.
+Boil and stir for 1 minute.1 ½ cups 2% or whole milk, 2 egg yolks, ⅓ cup granulated sugar, 2 tablespoons cornstarch, ⅛ teaspoon salt

 Cake and Meringue

 - Preheat oven to 325ºF.
-Spray two 8 inch cake pans with cooking spray.
-Line each with cut to size wax paper on bottom and spray paper.
+Spray two 8-inch cake pans with cooking spray.
+Line each with cut to size wax or parchment paper on bottom and spray paper.
 Set aside.

-- In a bowl mix together shortening, 3/4 cup powdered sugar, egg yolks, and milk.
-Blend until combined, scraping down bowl.
-Add flour, baking powder, and salt.
-Beat for 1 minute on medium speed, scraping down bowl.
+- In a bowl beat together the shortening, ¾ cup powdered sugar, egg yolks, and milk.
+Blend until combined, scraping down the bowl.
+Add the flour, baking powder, and salt.
+Beat for 1 minute on medium speed, scraping down bowl.½ cup shortening, ¾ cup powdered sugar, 4 large eggs, 3 tablespoons milk, 1 cup all purpose flour or gluten free all purpose flour, 1 teaspoon baking powder, ¼ teaspoon salt

-- Spread in bottom of prepared cake pans.
-The batter will be extremely stiff and you might have to press it down evenly with your fingers or an offset spatula.
+- Divide and spread in bottom of the prepared cake pans.
+The batter will be extremely thick and you might have to press it down evenly with your fingers or an offset spatula.
 I sprayed my fingers with cooking spray to press down the dough.
 Set aside.

 - In another clean, dry bowl beat egg whites until foamy.
-Gradually beat in 1/2 cup powdered sugar and 1/2 cup sugar, a tablespoon at a time.
-Continue beating until meringue is stiff and glossy.
+Gradually beat in ½ cup powdered sugar and ½ cup sugar, a couple tablespoons at a time.
+Continue beating until meringue is stiff and glossy.½ cup powdered sugar, ½ cup sugar

 - Spread half the meringue on top of cake batter in each pan.
-On top of the meringue, sprinkle each pan with half the almonds, then 1 tablespoon sugar on each.
-Repeat with other cake pan.
+On top of the meringue, sprinkle each pan with half the almonds and 1 tablespoon sugar on each.½ cup sliced almonds, 2 tablespoons granulated sugar

 I just saw a You Tube video of a similar cake, but the baker has made it in a square!
 I commented that I had just made one and everyone love it.
 As many other posters said – it is an old recipe.
 I suppose we would now call it “vintage”!!
 Here is her reply: In Norway, the cake is known as “the world’s best” cake and it is a favorite at all festive occasions.
 According to one website,